Power being restored in Sierra Nevada after fire danger

 MAMMOTH LAKES, Calif.
 (AP) — Southern California Edison says electricity has been restored to nearly 11,000 customers in two Sierra Nevada counties where wildfire danger forced a power shutdown.

+State regulators granted permission this year for utilities to cut power to avoid catastrophic and deadly wildfires

-The utility say service was re-energized early Tuesday in portions of the town of Mammoth Lakes and unincorporated Mono and Inyo counties.
+Southern California Edison says service was re-energized Tuesday in portions of the town of Mammoth Lakes and unincorporated Mono and Inyo counties.

 About 3,700 other customers remain without power.